ms-jpq/coq_nvim/docs/PERF.md

 The storage & query engine in `coq.nvim` is written in SQL.

-SQLite comes natively with python, and its about as battle tested as anything out there.
+SQLite comes natively with python, and it is about as battle tested as anything out there.

 ### Write code that does less work